-Fund Total Assets at comber 31, 2005 Rate of Compensation to Gladstone Management Corporation (Unaudited) During the period from June 22, 2005 (the effective date of the advisory agreement) through December 31, 2005, Gladstone Investment made payments to the Adviser of \$357,630 and payments of \$178,469 to Gladstone Administration for administrative services.
+Fund Total Assets at December 31, 2005 Rate of Compensation to Gladstone Management Corporation (Unaudited) During the period from June 22, 2005 (the effective date of the advisory agreement) through December 31, 2005, Gladstone Investment made payments to the Adviser of \$357,630 and payments of \$178,469 to Gladstone Administration for administrative services.
 Gladstone Capital Corporation S 212,106,143 Gladstone Capital pays the Adviser an annual advisory fee of 1.25% of its total assets (as reduced by cash and cash equivalents pledged to creditors), payable in quarterly increments of 0.3125%, and an annual administrative fee of 0.75% of its total assets (as reduced by cash and cash equivalents pledged to creditors), payable in quarterly increments of 0.1875%.
 On December 2, 2005, the stockholders of Gladstone Capital approved an amended and restated investment advisory agreement between Gladstone Capital and the Adviser.
 The amended and restated agreement will become effective on the later of (i) October 1, 2006; or (ii) the first day of the first fiscal quarter beginning after the last of Gladstone Capital's outstanding stock options is either terminated or exercised.
-If and when the amended and restated agreement becomes effective, Gladstone Capital will pay the Adviser a base management fee will be charged at an annual rate of 2% of Gladstone Capital's "gross assets," which is defined as its total assets, less cash and cash equivalents that are not invested in debt or equity securities of its portfolio companies in accordance with its investment objectives.
+If and when the amended and restated agreement becomes effective, Gladstone Capital will pay the Adviser a base management fee and a two-part incentive fee for investment advisory services.
+The base management fee will be charged at an annual rate of 2% of Gladstone Capital's "gross assets," which is defined as its total assets, less cash and cash equivalents that are not invested in debt or equity securities of its portfolio companies in accordance with its investment objectives.
 The incentive fee consists of a quarterly income-based incentive fee and a capital gains incentive fee.
 The income- based incentive fee will be calculated on the basis of "pre-incentive fee net investment income," which is interest income, dividend income, and any other income, including any other fees (other than fees for providing managerial assistance) such as commitment, origination, structuring, diligence and consulting fees, and other fees that Gladstone Capital receives from its portfolio companies, minus its operating expenses.
-No incentive fee will be charged for any calendar quarter in which pre- incentive fee net investment income does not exceed a quarterly hurdle rate of 1.75%.
-Gladstone Capital also pays 100% of any pre-incentive fee net investment income that exceeds the hurdle rate but is less than 2.1875% in any calendar quarter, and 2 22
+No incentive fee will be charged for any calendar quarter in which pre- incentive fee net investment income does not exceed a quarterly hurdle rate of 1.75% (7% annualized).
+Gladstone Capital also pays 100% of any pre-incentive fee net 23